Hey world, we’ve got a question.

 Yes, it turns out there are still some sleep manufacturers producing and selling waterbeds.
 They’re not nearly as popular or common as they were in their hay day, but they’ve still got a presence.
 The best waterbeds will cost you about $1,500, which is one more reason they struggle to survive in the era of cheap Casper mattresses.

-Keep reading to find out where you can still buy waterbeds.
+Keep reading to find out where you can still buy waterbeds in 2021.

 Sof-Frame Complete 20″ Waterbed Mattress